joelhawksley/identity/talks/2021/slides.md

 ^ and to generally make building UI an enjoyable experience

+^ This is a big challenge!

+^ In addition to over 4500 views...

 ---

-## Scale

-^ This is a big challenge!

-^ The main GitHub application has thousands of templates, and over 450kb of custom CSS.

-^ Thousands of screens, X routes, X GET routes.
+# 2015 GET routes

+^ We have over two thousand screens in the application

+---

 ^ All need to stay current, even if they're out of the critical path

 ^ We have a lot of legacy one-off designs that are difficult to maintain.

 ---
+# >450kb of custom CSS

+^ Which means almost half a megabyte of custom CSS.

+^ This scale makes for some interesting problems.

 ^ PAUSE

+---

 ^ one example of how I've worked to improve the developer experience